ita-social-projects/Home/home-docs/modules-description.md

 ### home-service
  - This module is responsible for service layer of the application.
- - Services, their implementations, custom exceptions and overall business logic store here.
+ - Services, their implementations, custom exceptions and overall business logic are stored here.